lovasko/ctfdiff/README.md

 ### Type
 Two types are equal, if they have the same kind and the variable data (properties and lists) stored with the type is the same (e.g. member offsets, enum entry values, integer content, float encoding, ...).

+#### Struct
+Two structs are equal, if they have the same member names and member offsets.

 ## Exit status
 The result of the diff can be determined also by the return code/exit status of the